Heizal/thesis-experiments/README.md

 If you use this framework, please cite:

 > **Nagginda, P.H.
-(2025).** *A comparative analysis of prompt injection attacks in open-source large language models.* Undergraduate Thesis, CODE University Berlin.
+(2025).** *A comparative analysis of prompt injection attacks in open-source large language models.* Undergraduate Thesis, CODE University of Applied Sciences, Berlin.